viczam/makeen-hapi/readme.md

 Architecture being modular you can write a hapi.js plugin and plug it into the server easily.

-We will cover the hapijs plugin part in the [Demo](#demo) section but all you need to know is that hapijs plugin is composed of a package.json and index.js files with a register function and the rest is javascript logic.
+We will cover the hapijs plugin part in the [Demo](#demo) section but all you need to know is that a hapijs plugin is composed of `package.json` and `index.js` files with a register function and the rest is javascript logic.

-Makeen principles and concepts:

-Makeen as a whole is based on a few key concepts and principles which we'll discuss:
+Makeen as a whole is based on a few key **concepts and principles** which we'll discuss:

  - modular message driven arhitecture by way of [Octobus.js](https://github.com/makeen-project/octobus)
  - CRUD database operations on the fly